Alain L. Fymat, BA, BS, MA, MS, PhD, PhD, Founding Chairman, President & CEO, Professor

 As an Executive-in- Residence at the University of California in Riverside, Palm Desert Graduate Center, he lectured to graduate MBA students at the Richard J. Heckmann International Center for Entrepreneurial Management.
 He is also a Founding Member of the Business Leaders Round Table to promote the economic development of the greater Coachella Valley area, particularly in the health, pharmaceutical, and medical device industries.

 All along his career, Dr. Fymat has been a member or chair of numerous international, national, California State, and Los Angeles County governments' committees, and held several international and national offices.
 As a U.S. Delegate, he participated to the deliberations of several international scientific organizations.
 He received numerous distinctions and awards and has published extensively (in excess of 300 publications including patents, books & monographs, book chapters, refereed articles, technical reports, abstracts of presentations at professional meetings & symposia, and NASA Briefs for Technical Inventions).
 He received numerous research grants from government, academia and private industry, and has consulted extensively with these entities.
 He is a current Editor of the "Journal of Nanobiotechnology" (an international open journal of PubMed) and a Reviewer for "Interventional Medicine and Applied Sciences", a Journal of the Hungarian Academy of Sciences and the Emmelweiss University.
 He is also a Visiting Consultant to the "Advanced Center for Cardiovascular Disease and Research, Rockland Hospital", New Delhi, India.
 He is further the Chairman of the Medical & Technical Advisory Board of Janus Medical Systems Pte, Ltd (Singapore) that develops breakthrough electronic personal and hospital medical records.
-He is a member of the Executive Council, Director of the Scientific Directorate, and Chairman of the Scientific Committee of the Society for the Advancement of Science in Africa (SASA).
-He chaired the Scientific Committee of the Joint Inaugural Meeting and First International Conference of SASA, which was held at the University of Limpopo, South Africa, April 25-28, 2013.
+He is a member of the Interim Executive Council, Director of the Scientific Directorate, and was confirmed in his role as Chairman of the Scientific Committee of the Society for the Advancement of Science in Africa (SASA).
+He chaired the Scientific Committee of the Joint Inaugural Meeting and First International Conference of SASA, which was held at the University of Limpopo, Polokwane, South Africa, April 25-28, 2013.

 The International Institute of Medicine and Science is Dr. Fymat's latest entreprise and his long-time dream.
 Drawing on his varied background and expertise in science and medicine, he hopes to further bridge these two fields for the preservation and betterment of life through advanced medical science research, education and service.